mcasilio/worddeafness/README.md

 Additionally, we have included smoothed and unsmoothed versions of the lesion mask and the skull-stripped three-dimensional T1 image for reference.

 # worddeafness_narrparadigms
 This contains data and code for reproducing the custom spoken and written narrative functional MRI paradigms of the aforementioned manuscript.
-The stimuli and script for running the paradigms is contained within the narrv2 folder; the script was written for use on MATLAB 2019a for Linux OS and makes use of the Psychophysics toolbox.
+The stimuli and script for running the paradigms are also included.
+The script was written for use on MATLAB 2019a for Linux OS and makes use of the Psychophysics toolbox.

 We also have included a script for creating the paradigm design and some of the stimuli (see worddeafness_fMRI_narr.m).
 Code was written for use in MATLAB 2019a for Linux OS.
 Users will need to specify a working directory and ensure the data files are in said directory prior to running the code.